 “Like the wings of birds fluttering against closed windows, photographs brush vainly against the surface of things“

-All my photographs of the birds are fake.
-Theyre edited, stitched together, manufactured.
+All my photographs of birds are fake.
+They are edited, stitched together and manufactured.
 I add birds where there are none, remove ones that do not fit in to the composition and layer skies and backgrounds to suit my aesthetic.
-They remind me that all of photography is fake
+They remind me that all of photography is fake.